-(a) It is recognized that at certain worksites or in certain work situations employees may be at risk of physical violence or verbal abuse from clients, persons in care or custody, or the public.

-(b) Where such potential exists:

-(1) employees at those worksites or in those work situations shall receive training in the recognition and management of such incidents;

-(2) applicable physical and procedural measures to protect employees shall be implemented.

-(c) The local Occupational Health and Safety Committee or union designated safety representative shall be consulted regarding the curriculum of training and the applicable physical and procedural measures referred to in (b) above.

-(d) The Joint Occupational Health and Safety Committee shall jointly develop a new or approve an existing training package on risk assessment.

-(e) Employees shall be informed concerning the potential for physical violence or verbal abuse from a client, a person in care or custody, or another member of the public, subject to statutory limitation.

-(f) Immediate critical incident stress debriefing and post traumatic counselling shall be made available for employees who have suffered as a result of violence.
+- (a) It is recognized that at certain worksites or in certain work situations employees may be at risk of physical violence or verbal abuse from clients, persons in care or custody, or the public. - (b) Where such potential exists: - (1) employees at those worksites or in those work situations shall receive training in the recognition and management of such incidents; - (2) applicable physical and procedural measures to protect employees shall be implemented. - (c) The local Occupational Health and Safety Committee or union designated safety representative shall be consulted regarding the curriculum of training and the applicable physical and procedural measures referred to in (b) above. - (d) The Joint Occupational Health and Safety Committee shall jointly develop a new or approve an existing training package on risk assessment. - (e) Employees shall be informed concerning the potential for physical violence or verbal abuse from a client, a person in care or custody, or another member of the public, subject to statutory limitation. - (f) Immediate critical incident stress debriefing and post traumatic counselling shall be made available for employees who have suffered as a result of violence.
 Leave required to attend such debriefing or counselling sessions will be without loss of pay.

-22.13 Pollution Control

-The Commission and the Union agree to limit all forms of environmental pollution.

-22.14 Training Program for Occupational Health and Safety Committee Members
+22.13 Training Program for Occupational Health and Safety Committee Members

-(a) Training of Joint Occupational Health and Safety Committee members will be undertaken using the training program jointly developed by the Provincial Joint Committee.
-Amendment of course material when required shall be by mutual agreement only.

-(b) The program will provide two days training for all OH&S Committee members and designated safety representatives pursuant to Clause 22.2(a) within six (6) months of appointment.
-The Joint Occupational Health and Safety Committee will determine the priority areas for scheduling of training.

-(c) The program shall, at a minimum, reflect the requirements and standards for a health and safety program recommended by the Workers' Compensation Board.

-(d) The training shall be carried out jointly by teams of qualified union and commission representatives, and will utilize various other appropriate instructional formats as may be agreed.
-Instructors shall receive appropriate training, as agreed to by the parties, in occupational health and safety and instructional techniques.

-(e) Union instructors shall be selected by the Union.

-(f) Union instructors, safety committee members and designated safety representatives attending or delivering the training including necessary travel time will be on leave of absence without loss of basic pay and shall be reimbursed for expenses by the Commission.
+- (a) Training of Joint Occupational Health and Safety Committee members will be undertaken using the training program jointly developed by the Provincial Joint Committee.
+Amendment of course material when required shall be by mutual agreement only. - (b) The program will provide two days training for all OH&S Committee members and designated safety representatives pursuant to Clause 22.2(a) within six months of appointment.
+The Joint Occupational Health and Safety Committee will determine the priority areas for scheduling of training. - (c) The program shall, at a minimum, reflect the requirements and standards for a health and safety program recommended by the Workers' Compensation Board. - (d) The training shall be carried out jointly by teams of qualified union and commission representatives and will utilize various other appropriate instructional formats as may be agreed.
+Instructors shall receive appropriate training, as agreed to by the parties, in occupational health and safety and instructional techniques. - (e) Union instructors shall be selected by the Union. - (f) Union instructors, safety committee members and designated safety representatives attending or delivering the training including necessary travel time will be on leave of absence without loss of basic pay and shall be reimbursed for expenses by the Commission.

-22.15 Skin Protection From Ultra Violet Radiation

-The local Occupational Health and Safety Committees will identify situations where employee duties will involve unavoidable exposure to ultra-violet radiation for periods of time that would require an appropriate broad-spectrum sunscreen.
-The local Occupational Health and Safety Committee shall provide employees with appropriate information on the necessity to wear suitable clothing and to avoid ultra-violet radiation in order to prevent illness or injury.

-22.16 Employee Safety Travelling To and From Work
+22.14 Employee Safety Travelling to and from Work